 There is no need to soak the wood or remove the bark before use.

-I used 2 chunks of pecan as shown in Photo 6.Fire-Up The WSM
+I used 3 small chunks of pecan as shown in Photo 7.

 Fire-up the cooker using the Minion Method.
-Fill the charcoal chamber 1/2 full with unlit Kingsford charcoal briquettes, then place 20-40 lit coals on top of the unlit ones.
+Fill the charcoal chamber 1/2 full with unlit Kingsford charcoal briquettes.
+Light 20-40 briquettes using a chimney starter and spread them over the unlit briquettes.

 Smoke The Corned Beef Brisket

-Cook the brisket until it reaches an average internal temperature of 165°.
+Cook the brisket until it reaches an internal temperature of 165°F (Photo 9).
 Take the meat's temperature in several spots and average the results.
 It will read higher or lower in different spots depending on the thickness of the meat.

-The brisket does not need to be turned or basted during cooking, nor does the water pan need to be refilled.
+The brisket does not need to be turned or basted during this phase of cooking.

 Note that the vent percentages represent the way I set the vents at the time indicated.